lekoook/h_comms/README.md

 The purpose of port numbers and registeration allows multiple applications to access `ptp_comms` service while keeping track of the intended application for all incoming messages.
 This also prevents the calling application from unintentionally use a port number reserved by another application.

-Since port numbers are reserved for one particular calling application, callers should unregister the port number once they intend to not use them anymore.
+Since port numbers are reserved for one particular calling application, callers should unregister the port number with `/unregister` ROS service once they intend to not use them anymore.
 This will free up the port number and be available for other applications.
+The request and response messages has the same fields as `/register`.

 If calling applications attempts to register an already registered port, it will fail.
 However, if the port number is a dangling one (no one is subscribing to `/rx_data/[port]` but has yet to unregister the port), the registeration will still be successful and be reserved for this calling application instead.